virtualdesigner/WikiTrans/Readme.md

 ## Usage

-Start the frontend server:
+Start the front-end server:
 ```
 npm start
 ```

-Run the backend server:
+Start the back-end server:
 ```
 python manage.py runserver
 ```

-The react app should now be available at http://localhost:3000/ and the backend should be available at http://localhost:8000/
+The front-end app should now be available at http://localhost:3000/ and the back-end app should be available at http://localhost:8000/.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.